Asian and Middle Eastern Studies

 Fellows in Asian and Middle Eastern Studies

-Lori Allen is an anthropologist whose work focuses on the occupied Palestinian territories, where she has been conducting field research since 1997.
+Lori Allen (Director of Studies) is an anthropologist whose work focuses on the occupied Palestinian territories, where she has been conducting field research since 1997.
 Her interests include human rights, nationalism and the state, and the ways in which people experience and make meaning of violence, pain and conflict.
 She is currently beginning a new project, a historical-ethnography of international investigative commissions to Palestine which will explore changes in the production of political evidence over the past hundred years.

 A number of King's fellows in other faculties have research interests related to Asian and Middle Eastern Studies.
 In Social Anthropology, for example, we have Caroline Humphrey, James Laidlaw, Perveez Mody and Anastasia Piliavsky.